wp-plugins/wpsso/readme.txt

 * **Fixed** call to NGG method for image tags when addon is not available (GPL version).

 == Upgrade Notice ==

+= 2.1.2 =

+Fixed checks for a few constants that disable features.

 = 2.1.1 =